Why Choose Us

 There are no hidden fees and no “surprises” when you work with us

-Together we speak English, Russian, Ukrainian along with basic Spanish, French, and Hebrew.
+Together we speak fluent English, Russian, Japanese, Armenian, Polish, Tagalo, Bengali along with basic Spanish, French, and Hebrew.

 At Trademark Angel, we work in internet time, not lawyer time.
 This means you won’t have to wait days for somebody to return your voicemail or email.
 We strive to return all phone calls/emails within the same business day.